joelparkerhenderson/demo-swift-charts/README.md

   * [iOS Charts](https://github.com/danielgindi/ios-charts) by [Daniel Gindi](https://github.com/danielgindi)
   * [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) by [Phil Jahoda](https://github.com/PhilJay)

+If you like iOS Charts and MPAndroid Charts, please consider making a donation to the authors.

 ## How to create this app

 1. Create a project.